For many people, hitting the big 4-0 can actually be quite freeing.

-You’re in your peak earning years, and your home is likely close to being paid off.
-The kids are out of that house — or nearly so — and you’re enjoying more of the other things life has to offer: hobbies, travel, restaurants that don’t serve french fries, maybe even a new career.
+You’re in or approaching your peak earning years, and your home is likely close to being paid off.
+The kids are out of the house — or nearly so — and you’re enjoying more of the other things life has to offer: hobbies, travel, restaurants that don’t serve french fries.

-To be sure, the 40s are tough for some people, especially since the Great Recession.
-U.S. salaries tend to peak in that decade of life (between ages 39 and 48 according to LearnVest), but that doesn’t mean much if you’re unemployed or underemployed.
+Salaries may peak in that decade of life for some folks, but that doesn’t mean much if you’re unemployed or underemployed.
 Those who weren’t able to buy homes or who lost them during the recession may be seeing rent hikes rather than equity increases.

-But if you fail to plan now, and you might find yourself scrambling to fund your retirement in your 50s and 60s.
+Whether you’re riding high or barely making it, you should be saving for retirement.
+Fail to plan now, and you might find yourself scrambling to fund your retirement in your 50s and 60s.

 2. Prioritize retirement over college

 If that’s not possible, you must prioritize your own retirement.
-The reality is, you can finance an education, but you can’t finance the last few decades of your life.
+The reality is that you can finance an education, but you can’t finance the last few decades of your life.

 3. Prepare for the worst

 If you have dependents, a spouse or anyone else who would struggle financially if you died, consider buying life insurance to cover their needs in the event of your death.
 You can cancel the policy once your dependents become financially independent.

 Another option you should at least consider is long-term care insurance.
 This is coverage designed to cover the cost of daily support — helping you with things like bathing, dressing and eating — in the event that you become incapable of doing these things independently.

 4. Invest, even if you think you can’t